-Because the TM technique is different.
+The TM technique is unique—in practice and results.
 Numerous independent scientific studies and meta-analyses have found that the many different kinds of practices called 'meditation' do not all produce the same effects as one another—or the same holistic benefits associated with the TM technique.

 While almost all meditation practices are beneficial, research comparing the TM technique to concentration practices, mindfulness meditation, contemplation, relaxation techniques, common mantra meditation, Zen, biofeedback and others has found the TM technique more effective at reducing stress and anxiety, lowering high blood pressure, facilitating cognitive growth, decreasing substance abuse, improving psychological health and developing self-actualization.
 (See comparative studies and reviews: http://www.tm.org/research-meta-analyses)